 2. Each participant gets two free tickets to the closing Awards Banquet on Friday, July 12 so that parents may attend.
 The program will begin at 6 pm.
 Please tell us the number of parents that will be attending the banquet at check-in (one or two).
 If you need more than two tickets they will cost $30 each, payment required at check-in.
 Make checks payable to Morgan State University Foundation.

 Check in will be at the dormitory.
 Details will be mailed to participants.

 Two parents for each participant are invited to remain for the Opening Ceremony on Sunday, July 7 beginning at 5pm.

 SPAF Rules and Regulations

-1. It is understood that the students attending the Summer Residency Program will be housed in dormitory facilities and will be under adult supervision at all times during the week.
-A group of four or five student participants will be assigned to a Counselor.
+1. Students attending the Summer Residency Program will be housed in the resience halls and will be under adult supervision at all times during the week.
+Males and females will be housed in separate dorms.
+The residence halls are managed by residence hall staff which includes Resident Director, Assistant Resident Direcctor, Resident Assistants and Desk Assistants.
+Also, a group of four or five student participants will be assigned to a Counselor.
 Student participants must remain with their Counselors at all times.
-The Program Director, Dr. Karen Robinson, will also live in the dormitory with the student participants and the Counselors.
+The Counsselors will also live in the residence halls with the student participantss.
 Morgan State University undergraduate and graduate students will serve as Counselors.